Your wedding ceremony is the most important part of your special day.

-- They have family and friends in Cyprus who can’t attend the legal wedding, so have a second, symbolic wedding largely for their benefit.
-This means they can incorporate Cypriot tradition if they choose to do so.
+They have family and friends in Cyprus who can’t attend the legal wedding, so have a second, symbolic wedding largely for their benefit.
+This means they can incorporate local tradition if they choose to do so.

-- They have their heart set on a particular date to get married in Cyprus but for whatever reason, the legalities are not sorted out in time, so they have a symbolic wedding with all their guests present, and then have the legal wedding at a later stage, perhaps back home.
+They have their heart set on a particular date to get married in Cyprus but for whatever reason, the legalities are not sorted out in time, so they have a symbolic wedding with all their guests present, and then have the legal wedding at a later stage, perhaps closer to home.

-- Unity Candle.
-The bride and groom each light their own candle at the beginning of the ceremony, representing what they bring to the marriage.
-Towards the end of the ceremony, a third larger candle is lit from the 2 smaller ones representing the two of them becoming one.
+The bride and groom each light their own candle at the beginning of the ceremony, representing what you bring to the marriage.
+Towards the end of the ceremony a third, larger candle is lit from the 2 smaller ones symbolising the union of your two hearts and lives.

 Handfasting has its roots in ancient Celtic tradition and is commonly used in Wiccan and Pagan ceremonies, but is a lovely ritual for any couple to include in their wedding.